Syncing Code, Git, and Files#

 workdir

-field in a task YAML file, orby the command line option
+field in a task YAML file

 --workdir

-$ sky launch -c dev task.yaml
+$ sky launch -c dev --workdir ~/my-code task.yaml

-$ sky exec dev task.yaml
+$ sky exec dev --workdir ~/my-code task.yaml

 Note